David Bailiff: Texas A&M–Commerce

 On December 9, 2018, Bailiff was hired as the head coach at Texas A&M University–Commerce.
 He replaced Colby Carthel, who had been hired at Division I Stephen F. Austin State University.
 Bailiff was hired mainly due to his familiarity with the Lone Star Conference as a player, his relationship with Texas high school coaches, and having had success at schools that had traditionally not been football powers.
 Unlike his previous tenures at Rice and Texas State, Bailiff was taking over an A&M-Commerce program that had deep tradition and that was considered by most Division II football observers to be the best Division II program in Texas.
-In his first season at Texas A&M-Commerce, he led the Lions to an 11-3 record, finishing 2nd in the Lone Star Conference.
+In his first season at Texas A&M-Commerce, he led the Lions to an 11–3 record, finishing 2nd in the Lone Star Conference.
 The Lions went to the NCAA Division II playoffs for the fifth straight season.
-In the first round, they avenged their only conference loss by defeating # 3 and undefeated Tarleton State University, 23-16.
-In the second round, they defeated Rocky Mountain Athletic Conference Champion and previously undefeated Colorado School of Mines 23-3 to send them back to the Region 4 Championship for the second time in 3 years.
-They were defeated by # 4 Minnesota State-Mankato 42-21 to end their season at 11-3.
+In the first round, they avenged their only conference loss by defeating # 3 and undefeated Tarleton State University, 23–16.
+In the second round, they defeated Rocky Mountain Athletic Conference Champion and previously undefeated Colorado School of Mines 23–3 to send them back to the Region 4 Championship for the second time in 3 years.
+They were defeated by # 4 Minnesota State-Mankato 42–21 to end their season at 11–3.

-After the Lions decided not to compete in football in 2020 amid the Covid-19 Pandemic, the Lions returned to play in 2021.
+After the Lions decided not to compete in football in 2020 amid the COVID-19 pandemic, the Lions returned to play in 2021.

-During Bailiff's second season, the Lions went 7-4 overall and 5-2 in Lone Star Conference Play.
+During Bailiff's second season, the Lions went 7–4 overall and 5–2 in Lone Star Conference Play.
 However, the Lions missed the playoffs for the first time since 2014.

 In 2022, the Lions made the transition to Division I as a member of the Southland Conference.
-He stepped down after the 2022 season.
+Bailiff stepped down after the 2022 season.